Hendrix-CS/csci151/labs/tic-tac-toe.md

 *  Discuss the strategy you attempted to use to defeat the AI.
 *  Characterize the strategy the AI manifests.

-## What to Hand In

-Submit your `HashTable.java` implementation via Teams, along with your Evaluation Document.

 ## Grading

 * To **Partially Complete** this lab, complete Steps 1, 2, 3, and 4.